dgkf-roche/stats4phc/README.md

 ## Example

-This is a basic example which demonstrates one of the plotting functions from the package, `riskProfile`:
+This is a basic example which demonstrates `riskProfile` function (i.e. Predictiveness Curve):

 ``` r
 library(stats4phc)